zzymyn/Git-Law/Marriage Act 1961.md

   (b)  a person’s registration as a marriage celebrant was suspended; or

-  (c)  a person was not registered as a marriage celebrant;
+  (c)  a person was not registered as a marriage celebrant; or

+  (d)  a person was identified as a religious marriage celebrant on the register of marriage celebrants; or

+  (e)  a person was not identified as a religious marriage celebrant on the register of marriage celebrants;

   is prima facie evidence of that fact.